seqcode/pegr/README.md

                             "file:<FILEPATH>"]
 ```

-3. Create a config file for the environment variables and store it in one of the filepaths indicated on the top of file pegr/grails-app/conf/application.groovy.
+2. Create a config file for the environment variables and store it in one of the filepaths indicated on the top of file pegr/grails-app/conf/application.groovy.
 A sample config file is inlcuded in the smple_files folder.

-4. Run PEGR.
+3. Run PEGR.

 ```
-$ cd pegr
-$ grails run-app
+$ java -Dgrails.env=dev -jar pegr.war
 ```

 5. Go to http://localhost:8080/pegr/ and you will see the login page.
 Login with the default user name "labadmin" and password "labadmin".
 Change the password right away at the user's profile page.
 You may also want to add sequencing platforms and sequence indexes in the Admin page.